boylea/devops-talk/practicioners-devops.md

 ^ Also means understanding you can't have perfect visibility, and being aware of your limitations.
 Particularly true in high throughput and distributed systems

-^ We may approach monitoring from a new different...
+^ We may approach monitoring from a few different...

 ---